char0n/json-parsers/README.md

 error recovery mechanism out there.
 The library is super fast as is written in C and can be used via node.js bindings or [WASM](https://webassembly.org/).
-The biggest thing about this library is that [Github uses it to highlight all it's code](https://github.blog/2018-10-31-atoms-new-parsing-system/) and [Atom editor](https://atom.io/).
+The biggest thing about this library is that [Github uses it to highlight all it's code](https://github.blog/2018-10-31-atoms-new-parsing-system/) and [Atom editor](https://atom.io/) uses it as well.
 Error recovery mechanism cannot be turned off by a configuration.

 ### Additional resources